The Ultimate Guide on What is Direct Store Delivery (DSD)?

 It helps customers to find the desired products more quickly, increasing customer satisfaction.
 This, in turn, results in a better customer experience and a more loyal customer base.

-5. Long-lasting relationship with customers
+5. Stronger relationships with customers

 This delivery method directly connects a brand to the retailers building a better relationship with the end customers.